NancyChoudhary28/Cucurbits/README.md

 ### 5) Collecting candidate flavonoid biosynthesis genes for phylogenetic analysis

-The script **collect_KIPEs_sequence.py** was used to extract candidate flavonoid biosynthesis gene sequences from KIPEs results for phylogenetic tree construction.
+The script **collect_KIPEs_sequence.py** was used to extract candidate polypeptide sequences of the flavonoid biosynthesis genes from KIPEs results for phylogenetic tree construction.
   ```
    Usage
    python3 collect_KIPEs_sequence.py